 - Use only oil-free lotions and cosmetics on your face.

 - Wash your make-up brushes each month and replace old cosmetics regularly.

 - Wash your face in the morning and before bed with warm water and a mild facial soap.

 - Pick up an over-the-counter topical cleanser or cream.
 Look for products that contain salicylic acid (topical only), benzoyl peroxide, azelaic acid, or glycolic acid.
 You may want to try a few different products.
-Try one out for a week or two to see how your skin responds before trying a new one.
-If you can’t find a treatment that works for you, get in touch with your doctor.
+Try out one product for a week or two to see how your skin responds before trying a new product.
+If you can’t find a treatment that works for your, contact your OB-GYN.

-If you’re currently taking any of these prescription drugs for acne, you should stop using them and contact your OB-GYN for an alternative solution.
+Yes.
+If you’re currently taking any of these prescription drugs for acne, you should stop using them and contact your OB-GYN for an alternative medication: